 Or you need particular medications (in packaging) that are important for your health.
 Or perhaps, you live in a smaller city, with no access to bulk stores, so you need to buy packaged grains or other legumes.

-Try to find the best available option + consider reusing some of the packagings.
-It is okay, and all it matters is that you are trying your best to live a more sustainable & trash-free life.
+Try to find the best available option + consider reusing some of the packaging.
+The most important thing is that you are trying your best to live a more sustainable & low-waste life.

 To find more disadvantages and tips on how to tackle the “bad” side of zero waste, read this article.